How to Block Inappropriate Websites on Your Phone: A Parent’s Guide

 Understand the Importance of Blocking Inappropriate Websites

-• Protecting Mental Health: Exposure to inappropriate content can lead to anxiety, confusion, and distorted perceptions of reality.
+• Exposure to inappropriate content can lead to anxiety, confusion, and distorted perceptions of reality.
 Studies indicate that three out of four kids aged 9-17 encounter dangers online, including violent material and unwanted interactions.
 By restricting such content, parents can help safeguard their children’s mental health and overall well-being.

 Family Discussion on Internet Safety